What is Satiety?

 As mentioned earlier, protein tends to be the most satiating nutrient per calorie.
 Meanwhile, a higher fat % aligns almost linearly with consuming more calories.
 As shown in the chart below, people who consume a diet with a higher % of energy from fat tend to eat more.

 Carbohydrates have a more intriguing satiety response.
-The chart below shows that the lowest calorie intake aligns with 10-20% of energy from non-fibre carbohydrates.
+The chart below shows that the lowest calorie intake aligns with 10-20% of energy from carbohydrates.

 Meanwhile, the maximum energy intake aligns with about 43% non-fibre carbohydrates, with most of the remaining calories from fat.
 This fat+carb combination, with less protein and fibre, is the signature of modern ultra-processed foods